ONLYOFFICE/onlyoffice.github.io/sdkjs-plugins/content/zoom/README.md

 ## Note
 For desktop infromation about created meeting will be add to comments of the document, however in web version it will be send to the chat.

+## Known issues
+A black window may appear in the safari browser when joining a meeting.
+In order for the problem to disappear, you need to resize the plugin window or zoom in on the browser.